eslint/eslint/docs/src/user-guide/configuring/plugins.md

 **Notes:**

 1. Plugins are resolved relative to the config file.
-In other words, ESLint will load the plugin as a user would obtain by running `require('eslint-plugin-pluginname')` in the config file.
+In other words, ESLint loads the plugin as a user would obtain by running `require('eslint-plugin-pluginname')` in the config file.
 2. Plugins in the base configuration (loaded by `extends` setting) are relative to the derived config file.
 For example, if `./.eslintrc` has `extends: ["foo"]` and the `eslint-config-foo` has `plugins: ["bar"]`, ESLint finds the `eslint-plugin-bar` from `./node_modules/` (rather than `./node_modules/eslint-config-foo/node_modules/`) or ancestor directories.
 Thus every plugin in the config file and base configurations is resolved uniquely.

 ### Naming convention

 #### Include a plugin

-The `eslint-plugin-` prefix can be omitted for non-scoped packages
+The `eslint-plugin-` prefix can be omitted for both non-scoped and scoped packages.

+A non-scoped package:

 ```js
 {